Civil Rights: The Other HalfCancelled

 About the instructor

 Nat Fenton began his education in Bar Harbor, followed by prep school at St. Mark’s School, college at Bowdoin, and law school at Cornell University.
-His teaching experience includes one course in adult ed and the remainder at ASC with the latest courses primarily in Civil Rights.
+Nat has taught courses on Nelson Mandela, Abraham Lincoln, the America's Cup, and most recently on Civil Rights.